Tetrakern/fictioneer/INSTALLATION.md

 #### Isolated Footer

-The default footer has no background, which might not be your liking or clash with background images.
+The default footer has no background, which might not be to your liking or clash with background images.
 Many sites isolate the footer in a separate container for that reason, and you can do the same.
 The following example also makes use of color transparency for convenience, which is alright for such a small, out-of-the-way element, but can cause performance issues if applied to the whole site.
 If you choose a semi-transparent background, use solid colors to keep them legible.

 ```css
 .footer {